British Guiana 1c magenta

 It is imperforate, printed in black on magenta paper, and it features a sailing ship along with the colony's Latin motto "Damus Petimus Que Vicissim" (We give and expect in return) in the middle.
 Four thin lines frame the ship.
 The stamp's country of issue and value—rendered in black uppercase lettering—surround the frame.

 Neil McKinnon, a local collector in Guiana, purchased the only known example of the stamp in 1873 after first declining to buy it.
 A Liverpool dealer, Thomas Ridpath, recognized its rarity and purchased it in 1878.
 Noted collector Philipp von Ferrary acquired the stamp that same year, and owned it in France for several decades.
 It was seized by the French government at the end of World War I, auctioned in Paris in 1922 for a world record sum, and then spent years in the hands of American owners.
 It was exhibited at the 1939–40 World's Fair, and was also shown at the London International Stamp Exhibition in 1923.
 King George V saw the stamp at this exhibition, and is said to have declined an offer to own it, although he had previously sent his agent to the Paris auction.

 With its sale in June 2014 to Stuart Weitzman for $9,480,000, the 1c magenta has broken the world record for a single stamp auction price a total of four times.
-The 2014 auction also made it the most expensive item, by weight and size, ever sold in history.
 The stamp was next sold in June 2021 to London stamp dealer and publishing company Stanley Gibbons PLC for $8,307,000.

+It is estimated to be the world's most valuable artefact by size and weight, valued at over $276 million per gram based on its 2021 sale price.